- Go on safaris in Amboseli National Park and the Maasai Mara

 Day 3: Transfer to Maasai Mara National Reserve

-After an early breakfast, you'll travel to the Maasai Mara by plane.
-Check-in at Basecamp Maasai Mara, where you'll have a leisurely lunch and some time to rest before heading out on an afternoon game drive.
-During the adventure, you'll have the chance to view wildlife on the plains, including elephants, zebras, lions, cheetahs, leopards, giraffes, buffalos, rhinos, and more.
+Early this morning, you'll travel to the Maasai Mara by plane.
+Check in at Basecamp Maasai Mara, where you'll have a leisurely lunch and some time to rest before heading out on an afternoon game drive.
+During the adventure, you'll have the chance to view wildlife on the plains, including elephants, zebras, lions, cheetahs, leopards, giraffes, buffaloes, rhinos, and more.
 Return at dusk to your riverside tent on the banks of the Talek River, the natural border to the Maasai Mara National Reserve.
 The dense riverbed foliage allows for privacy, comfort, and wonderful views of the surrounding landscape.

 Day 4: Go on a Safari in the Maasai Mara

 The Maasai Mara is home to one of the most abundant wildlife populations in the world.
-Your safari adventure begins before sunrise.
-Wildlife is most active in the early and late hours of the day.
-Lucky travelers might even witness animals hunting during these hours — a lion hunting and killing a wildebeest, or a cheetah chasing down a gazelle, for example.
+Your safari adventure begins before sunrise, as wildlife is most active in the early and late hours of the day.
+Lucky travelers might even witness animals hunting during these hours—a lion hunting and killing a wildebeest, or a cheetah chasing down a gazelle, for example.
 You'll have a picnic lunch and plenty of drinking water available so you can properly enjoy a full day of adventure.

-Day 6: Depart Kenya and Fly to Uganda
+Day 6: Depart Kenya & Fly to Uganda

 Day 7: Discover Bwindi Impenetrable National Park